KELOHL21/-User-Authentication-App---PHP/README.md

 #Feature
 -User sign in
 -Librarian sign in
--Different homepaes depending on the role of person
+-Different homepages depending on the role of person

 #BackLog
 -Functional Search engine